YunfengRuan/DiscoDivas/README.md

 ```
 - `-m ukbb.pca.med.1000G.tsv`

-  `ukbb.pca.med.1000G.tsv`can be found in the `files`. **Please notice that the order of the list after `-A` and `--prs.list` should be the same as the order in this file.** User can replace it by other file that contains the median value of top PC of the validation cohorts actually being used in the analysis.
+  `ukbb.pca.med.1000G.tsv`can be found in the `files`. **Please notice that the order of the list after `-A` and `--prs.list` should has the same the order as the order of cohorts/ populations in this file.** User should replace the file by other file that contains the median value of top PC of the validation cohorts actually being used in the analysis.

   The format should be:
-  - has a header; does't contain row name or row index;
+  - must have a header; does't contain row name or row index;
   - the first column is the name of cohorts or populations; the seconds column and other columns after that are PCs
 ```
   POP	PC1	PC2	PC3	PC4	PC5	PC6	PC7	PC8	PC9	PC10